-- Universal and correct wearing of masks (Masks are optional while the County is in a low or medium risk.
-If the County is in high risk, masks will be required inside all CCPS facilities.) - Modifying facilities to allow for physical distancing (e.g., use of cohorts/podding) students use this practice at lunch.
+- Universal and correct wearing of masks - Modifying facilities to allow for physical distancing (e.g., use of cohorts/podding) students use this practice at lunch.

-- Handwashing and respiratory etiquette signage in bathrooms in hallways. - Cleaning and maintaining healthy facilities, including improving ventilation - Contact tracing in combination with isolation and guarantine - Diagnostic and screening testing in collaboration with the Health Dept. - Efforts to provide vaccinations to school communities in collaboration with the Health Department and Fire EMS. - Appropriate accommodations for children with disabilities with respect to health and safety policies [de - Coordination with state and local health officials biweekly meeting are held along with periodic visits to facilities for feedback.
+- Handwashing and respiratory etiquette signage in bathrooms in hallways. - Cleaning and maintaining healthy facilities, including improving ventilation - Contact tracing in combination with isolation and quarantine - Diagnostic and screening testing in collaboration with the Health Dept. - Efforts to provide vaccinations to school communities in collaboration with the Health Department and Fire EMS. - Appropriate accommodations for children with disabilities with respect to health and safety policies [de - Coordination with state and local health officials biweekly meeting are held along with periodic visits to facilities for feedback.